yvelikova/axway-open-docs/content/en/docs/central/backend_authn.md

 ## Objectives

-Learn how to secure your back-end API using HTTP Basic authentication.
+Learn how to configure authentication for your back-end API.

 ## Add back-end HTTP basic authentication to an API proxy

 The following steps demonstrate how to configure HTTP basic back-end authentication for a sample API, and how to deploy and test the API.

-### Step 1 - Import an API that supports back-end authentication as an API proxy
+### Import an API with HTTP basic authentication as an API proxy

-Select **API Proxies** in the left navigation bar, click **Register API**,  and import an API with back-end authentication.
+Select **API Proxies** in the left navigation bar, click **Register API**, and import an API that supports HTTP basic authentication.

-This example uses a sample musical instruments API with HTTP basic authentication.
+This example uses a sample musical instruments API.
 You can import this from: <https://39cd48c2323117d7f0ec53a347aa94d8974a2174.cloudapp-enterprise.appcelerator.com/apidoc/swagger.json>

 ![Import an API with HTTP basic authentication](/Images/central/import-proxy.png)

-### Step 2 - Configure HTTP basic back-end authentication for the API proxy
+### Configure HTTP basic back-end authentication for the API proxy

 On the **Policies** tab change the back-end authentication policy to `HTTP Basic Auth` and enter the authentication credentials.
 The credentials can be a user name and password combination or only a user name with no password.

 The credentials for the sample musical instruments API are: